eagle840/katacoda-labs/jekyll/step1.md

 head over to [w3schools](https://www.w3schools.com/) and checkout their interactive tutorials

-and lets use jekyll to  build, and then serve (only run it in your home folder):
+Lets start using jekyll to  build, and then serve  our website (only run it in your home folder for now):

 `jekyll build`{{execute}}

 `tree`{{execute}}

 you'll notice that a folder _site has been created.
 Make sure you make no changes in this folder for now, it's the content for the generated site. (the option --watch will continue to update)
-Look at the index.html in _site, you'll notice its the same in your home folder.
+Look at the index.html in _site, you'll notice its the same in your home folder right now.
+As we add content it will auto generate pages.

+`cat ~/_site/index.html`{{execute}}

+It should be the same as the orginal index.html

 ### A little bit of Liquid